cknitin/What-is-AKS-Azure-Kubernetes-Service-AKS-/README.md

-Alright, let's talk about **Azure Kubernetes Service (AKS)** — like two developers having a real conversation over chai and biscuits.
-No jargon-heavy explanations, no robotic structure.
-Just plain, simple English.

----

 ## 🧠 What is AKS?

 So you’ve heard the word **Kubernetes** floating around, right?
 And maybe you've also heard of **Docker**, containers, microservices — all that modern cloud stuff.